ruby/prism/java/README.md

 * api/ contains the API
 * native/ contains a native binding for the Prism shared library
-* wasm/ contains a Chicory-based WASM build and binding
+* wasm/ contains an Endive-based WASM build and binding, compiled to native code with the experimental Redline compiler

 ## Building the Java components